versilov/exlearn/docs/elixir_modules.md

 ##### `structure`

+A `map` that defines the neural network structure.

 | Key Name     | Value Type | About                                          |
 |--------------|------------|------------------------------------------------|
 | **layers**   | map        | [layers schema](#nn-create-layers)             |